-If this feature is provided, after an illegal instruction trap, stval will contain the shortest of:
+a nonzero value when an illegal-instruction exception occurs, then stval will contain the shortest of:

-- the actual faulting instruction - the first ILEN bits of the faulting instruction - the first XLEN bits of the faulting instruction stval is a WARL register that must be able to hold all valid virtual addresses and the value 0.
+- the actual faulting instruction - the first ILEN bits of the faulting instruction - the first SXLEN bits of the faulting instruction stval is a WARL register that must be able to hold all valid virtual addresses and the value 0.
 It need not be capable of holding all possible invalid addresses.
 Prior to writing stval, implementations may convert an invalid address into some other invalid address that stval is capable of holding.
-If the feature to return the faulting instruction bits is implemented, stval must also be able to hold all values less than 2^N , where N is the smaller of XLEN and ILEN.
+If the feature to return the faulting instruction bits is implemented, stval must also be able to hold all values less than 2^N , where N is the smaller of SXLEN and ILEN.

-The value loaded into stval is right-justified and all unused upper bits are cleared to zero.
+The value loaded into stval on an illegal-instruction exception is right-justified and all unused upper bits are cleared to zero.